 Conclusion

-QA engineers strive to correct defects and prevent them from occurring in the first place.
+QA Engineers strive to correct defects and prevent them from occurring in the first place.
 In the long run they drive other advantages for your projects too:

 - Higher software quality